Geo-R1: Improving Few-Shot Geospatial Referring Expression Understanding with Reinforcement Fine-Tuning: Task and Methodology

+where $N_{\text{gt}}$ denotes the number of ground-truth objects and $N$ is the number of predicted objects.
+The upper line is the metrics reward for REC task, and the lower line is for OVD task.
+Both of them belong to GREC tasks.

 \textbf{GRES}.
 For GRES task, the VLM model is prompted to output a set of box–point pairs, $\mathbb{B}_\text{pred} = \{(b_\text{pred}^i, p_\text{pred}^i)\}_{i=1}^{N}$, where $b_\text{pred}^i$ denotes a predicted bounding box and $p_\text{pred}^i$ denotes the associated keypoints.
 These predictions are then provided as prompts to a frozen SAM to generate final instance masks $\mathbb{M}_\text{pred}$.
 Each predicted instance mask is trimmed to ensure its boundary does not exceed that of the corresponding bounding box.
-Given ground truth instance masks $\mathbb{M}_\text{gt}$, the metrics reward for GRES task is defined as follows:
+Finally, all instance masks are combined by taking their union to form a single predicted segmentation.
+Given ground truth instance masks $\mathbb{M}_\text{gt}$, the metrics reward for GRES task is defined as: